xpdAcq/xpdAcq/doc/quickstart.rst

 the beamstop, and uses an auto-masking scheme to get rid of outlier pixels.
 The automasking has been extensively tested on a low-scattering sample so our mask building function has been designed to run on data from an empty kapton tube.
-Load an empty kapton tube on the diffractometer, then in your ``collection`` terminal type
+Load an empty kapton tube on the diffractometer, then in your ``collection-yyQn.x`` terminal type

 .. code-block:: python